Tafkas/fritzbox-munin/README.md

 # fritzbox-munin

 A collection of munin plugins to monitor your AVM FRITZ!Box router.
-The scripts have been developed using with
+The scripts have been developed using with<br>
- FRITZ!Box 7490 running FRITZ!OS 07.12.
+ FRITZ!Box 7490 running FRITZ!OS 07.12.<br>
  FRITZ!Box 7580 running FRITZ!OS 07.25.

 I only tested the new Version with python3.